ragoragino/ragoragino.github.io/_posts/2021-03-23-cgo-static.markdown

 main(.text): relocation target compressData not defined
 ```

-That's a reasonable error message, as go linker doesn't have any knowledge about the compressData because this function is not present in the list of dynamic symbols needed by the generated C source.
+That's a reasonable error message, as go linker doesn't have any knowledge about compressData (that originates from the C part of the module) because this function is not present in the list of dynamic symbols needed by the generated C source.
 However, by changing my compressor library to be built dynamically, this starts to work, as \_cgo\_.o object file created by the gcc contains the dynamic reference to compressData:

 ```console
 bash-5.1# readelf --dyn-sym _cgo_.o